Key Points for a Happy Mom Life

 A Great Morning Starts the Night Before

-In addition, I now prepare as much as possible ahead of time!
+In addition, prepare as much of your morning as possible ahead of time!

 Prep breakfasts and lunches, check folders and do homework the night before.
-This eases a lot of the burden that was killing our joy in the mornings.
+This eases a lot of the burden that used to kill our joy in the mornings.

 Related Post: 11 Smart Things to do at Night for Daytime Success